TheDahv/dahvsite/posts/designgeneering-diaries-part-2.md

   a better relationship between the disciplines of product design and software engineering.
 ---

+# Designgeneering Diaries - Part 2

+*Saturday, 10 March 2012*

-<a href="http://www.thedahv.com/blog/designgeneering-diaries-part-1">Last week</a>, I introduced an idea I call "designgeneering" to describe the interaction between developers and designers when building a software product.
+[Last week](/blog/designgeneering-diaries-part-1), I introduced an idea I call "designgeneering" to describe the interaction between developers and designers when building a software product.

 Some [initial](https://twitter.com/#!/moltman/status/176860828111355906) [responses](https://twitter.com/#!/kirkryyn/status/176875696067579904) I got to the tweet I made for this post were pretty favorable.
 I was even more excited to hear there are already organizations out there pursuing this idea.
 So that's good.